hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 1. Transparent Material
 2. Glass
 3. Plastic
-# Used to focus or disperse light.
+# Used to 'focus' or 'disperse light.'

 Use:
 1. Eye Glass